Eternal Elements: nature in Roslin Glen

 This glen is the most overlooked part to the Rosslyn Chapel energetic complex – and is key to understanding the function of the chapel itself.
 A very attractively produced book – well done.

-William Buehler, mystic and originator of research into “Reshel”
+William Buehler, mystic, earth grid technician and originator of research into “Reshel” system of sacred knowledge.

 Your books arrived safely today, and we are very impressed by the eloquence of the poetry, the quality of printing and the beautiful images.
 Well done!